yujungcheng/lab-build-kubernetes/Readme.md

 ## Troubleshoot:
 1. When add worker node and get error message "/proc/sys/net/bridge/bridge-nf-call-iptables does not exist", load "br_netfilter" kernel module.
+2. It seems like metric server and prometheus conflict each other, have to investigate their manifests.
+3. When tried to delete tigera operator namespace, it stuck in "Terminating" status which is due to "metric server" issue.
+This need further investigation.
+4. Had DNS issue inside pods.
+The pods count not reach kube-dns services.
+Didn't spent much time to troubleshoot it, so simply restart whole cluster and issue fixed.

 ## Config Notes: